UK Flood Warnings

 Active Warning

 Groundwater levels in Twyford and Hensting are high but slowly falling.
 Flooding is affecting cellars of a small number of properties in Twyford and Hensting.
 Water is flowing on Hensting Lane.
-Only a small amount of rain (between 10 and 20mm) is forecast to affect Hampshire between Monday 09/03/2026 and Friday 13/03/2026.
-Over the weekend and into next week, further unsettled weather is possible.
-Groundwater levels in Twyford and Hensting will continue falling this week, but could rise during the second half of March if further heavy rain affects the area.
+Dry weather is forecast from Monday 16/03/2026 to Friday 20/03/2026.
+Groundwater levels will continue to slowly fall.
+Flooding impacts will continue to affect the villages throughout March.
 We are closely monitoring the situation.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
-This message will be updated by 18:00 16/03/2026.
+This message will be updated by 18:00 23/03/2026.

 • Flood alert